cda-tum/mqt-qcec/docs/source/EquivalenceChecking.rst

 - First, a couple of simulation runs with random computational basis states are started.
 Should any of these simulations show a difference in the resulting states, the check is finished.
 - In parallel, the alternating equivalence checker is started.
 In case the check finishes, i.e., it does not run into a timeout, a definitive result is returned.
 Otherwise, if none of the simulations have shown a difference, this strongly indicates that both circuits are probably equivalent.
+- In addition to the above, the ZX-calculus equivalence checker is started.
+In case it finishes with an affirmative answer, the check is finished.
+In case it finishes and was not able to reduce the ZX-diagram to the identity, this indicates that the circuits are probably not equivalent.